-The HHLA Container Terminal Altenwerder (CTA) operates a fleet of approximately 90 automated container transports (automated guided vehicles or AGVs) that, for the most part, are still operated using diesel-powered hydraulic systems or diesel-powered electrical systems.
+CTA operates a fleet of 95 AGVs, that, for the most part, were still operated using diesel-powered hydraulic systems or diesel-powered electrical systems.
 Since 2017, efforts have been underway to gradually adapt the drivetrains of these multi-tonne, ground-handling vehicles to lithium-ion batteries.
-A completely new infrastructure needs to be established for this, including for example charging stations, transformers and power lines.
+A completely new infrastructure needed to be established for this, including for example charging stations, transformers and power lines.

 The control software required for this purpose still needs to be researched and developed, which will be done through the project FRESH, which was launched at the start of 2019.